 The interior of this Passat is spacious and practical, but it has an average build quality which means that rattling or other noises from the dashboard for example can occur.
 The materials are mostly durable so pay attention to the cars with adjusted mileage, since the interior can look good even after 200 000 or 300 000 km.

 On the other side, the quality of the interior improved a little in the newer B7 version+new features were available as well: like the updated navigation system, ventilated front seats, panoramic sunroof or various safety assist. features (lane change assist., traffic sign recognition, blind spot monitoring).

-The rust protection is ok, but the older B6 estate version can have rust on the boot lid – especially around the number plate lights.
-And the high mileage cars used on winter salty roads can have easily rust on the lower part of the doors or on the fenders as well.
+The rust protection is mostly ok.
+But the older B6 estate version can have rust on the boot lid – especially around the number plate lights, and the high mileage cars used on winter salty roads can have easily rust on the lower part of the doors or on the fenders as well.
 So, just check the car properly for rust.

 -A common problem in the older B6 version is the electronic parking brake which can seize up – and you won’t be able to disengage the parking brake.
 In this case you need to replace either the parking brake motor or the switch.
 The price for one new parking brake motor is around 260€, the switch is obviously cheaper – 30 €.